OpenSourceEconomics/respy/doc/source/software_engineering.rst

 * **release testing**

     We thoroughly test new release candidates against previous releases.
 For minor and micro releases, user requests should yield identical results.
-For major releases, our goal to ensure that the same is true for at least a subset of requests.
+For major releases, our goal is to ensure that the same is true for at least a subset of requests.
 If required, we will build supporting code infrastructure.

 Our `tests <https://github.com/restudToolbox/package/tree/master/respy/tests>`_ and the `testing infrastructure <https://github.com/restudToolbox/package/tree/master/development/testing>`_ are available online.
 As new features are added and the code matures, we constantly expand our testing harness.
 We run a test battery nightly on our development server, see `here <https://github.com/restudToolbox/package/blob/master/example/ec2-respy.testing.log>`_  for an example output.